Superalgos/Superalgos/README.md

 For your convenience, all our templates in the ```Quick-Start-Examples``` folder come with at least one backtesting and one paper-trading session set up.
 All you need to do is customize the *parameters* to your liking and, if you wish, add or remove layers to the *layer manager*, both child elements of each testing session.

+> **PRO TIP**: The app allows for having multiple testing sessions.
+You may add and work with multiple sessions by backing up the existing session at the level of the process.
+Then drop the backup on the workspace, attach it to the trading engine and give the new session a new name.

+[ILLUSTRATION]

 ## Parameters

 | Parameters |